-If a victim chooses to report to UWPD, the Dean of Students Office, the Office of Workforce Relations or the Title IX Coordinator, UW-Madison will investigate for a hostile environment and, where applicable, pursue disciplinary action against the person alleged to have committed the offense.
-The Dean of Students Office, the Office of Workforce Relations and Title IX Coordinator are required to respond appropriately to all reports of sexual violence, and will do so when they receive notice of a possible hostile environment.
+If a victim chooses to report to UWPD, the Sexual Misconduct Resource and Response Program, the Dean of Students Office, or the Office of Human Resources - Workforce Relations, UW-Madison will investigate for a policy violation and, where applicable, pursue disciplinary action against the person alleged to have committed the offense.
+The Sexual Misconduct Resource and Response Program, Dean of Students Office, and the Office of Human Resources - Workforce Relations are required to respond appropriately to all reports of sexual harassment and sexual violence, and will do so when they receive notice of such allegations.